SamuelDataE/API_StockMarketData/03-AWS/AWS_Setup.md

 <br><br><br><br>

 In this example, the timeout has now been increased to 3 minutes.
-Depending on the number of shares that are queried, a higher time must be selected.
+Depending on the number of shares that are queried, a higher timeout must be selected.
 1. Increase the **timeout** time
 2. **Save**
 <br><br>